-The awesome view below over Tikaboo Valley and the mountains around Area 51 is your reward for a rugged 4-wheel drive, about four miles into the mountain range behind the Black Mailbox.
+The awesome view below over Tikaboo Valley and the mountains around Area 51 is your reward for a somewhat rough 4-wheel drive, about four miles into the mountain range behind the Black Mailbox.
 The spot, which did not have an established name, is right where the power lines to Rachel cross the ridge.
 So we have named it the Powerlines Overlook.

 The distance to the Base is about the same as from Tikaboo Peak, 26 miles.
 And, although you can not directly see the base from here, the advantage of this location is that you can drive right up to it.
 There is also plenty of level ground for camping.

 The Powerlines Overlook is an excellent scanner location.
 Due to the high elevation you pick up radio traffic from most of the ranges, including ground traffic from Groom.
+With a decent scanner you can even pick up the Area 51 VOR on 117.500 MHz from here.

 You have an excellent view of the Groom airspace down to a few hundred feet above ground, and you can see Janets fly in and out of the base from here.
 At night you can see the white light of the Papoose Radio Facility in the mountain range behind Area 51.
 On some nights you may see a faint glow below and to the right of that light.
 That is a reflection of the lights of Area 51.
 It is especially prominent when the floodlights at the Janet terminal are still on (until the last Janet leaves shortly after 8PM).